gravitational/teleport/rfd/0067-desktop-access-file-system-sharing.md

 we will instead simply log all events that indicate security-relevant information, which is to say events indicating a data transfer between the local and remote machines, which is to say `Shared Directory Read` ("desktop.directory.read") and `Shared Directory Write` ("desktop.directory.write") events.

-`Shared Directory Announce/Acknowledge` ("desktop.directory.start") is also included in the audit event log to make the sequence of events more easily comprehensible.
+`Shared Directory Announce/Acknowledge` ("desktop.directory.share") is also included in the audit event log to make the sequence of events more easily comprehensible.

 **TDP Shared Directory Messages Logged**